Coherent Electric-Field Control of Orbital state in a Neutral Nitrogen-Vacancy Center: Discussion

 \section{Discussion}

-In conclusion, we have measured the electric susceptibility of NV$^0$ in the ground state, which is comparable to that in the excited state of NV$^-$.
-Also, we have also succeeded in coherent control over the orbital state of NV$^0$ using electric fields.
-The required power for the Rabi oscillation is hundreds of microwatts, which is three orders of magnitude smaller than that required for the spin control using magnetic fields.
-The highly efficient control is advantageous especially for the operation in a dilution refrigerator, opening up the possibility for interfacing a superconducting qubit and a color center via electric fields.
-If we can integrate a high impedance superconducting microwave resonator with zero-point voltage fluctuation tens of microvolts \cite{Samkharadze2016,Niepce2019}, the single-photon coupling is expected to be tens of kilohertz, enabling the microwave control using several hundred photons.
+The electric susceptibility of NV$^0$ has been measured in the ground state, and found to be comparable to that in the excited state of NV$^-$.
+Additionally, the coherent control of the orbital state of NV$^0$ has been achieved using electric fields.
+The required power for Rabi oscillation is hundreds of microwatts, which is three orders of magnitude smaller than that required for spin control using magnetic fields (See Supplementary section III).

+The highly-efficient control of the orbital state is particularly advantageous for the operations in a dilution refrigerator, opening up the possibility for interfacing a superconducting qubit and a color center via electric fields.
+If a high impedance superconducting microwave resonator with a zero-point voltage fluctuation of tens of microvolts \cite{Samkharadze2016,Niepce2019} is integrated, the single-photon coupling is expected to be tens of kilohertz, allowing further low-power microwave control using several hundred microwave photons.
+If we can further increase the coupling to $\sim$1 MHz by bringing the electrode and the color center closer together, we can reach the strong coupling regime of the color center and the microwave resonator, where we can observe single-photon interaction.

-Moreover, the control using phonons is promising.
-Since the mode volume of the phononic resonator can be designed to be several orders of magnitude smaller than that of typical microwave resonators \cite{Neuman2021,Kim2023}, the single-phonon coupling can exceed 1 MHz, enabling the realization of the strong coupling between a single phonon and NV$^0$.
+Also, we should compare the electric field control of the orbital state with another driving scheme, mechanical driving \cite{Maity2020}.
+The electric field driving requires less complex devices and offers wide frequency range while typical mechanical oscillators employed in experiments are mechanical resonators with narrow frequency range around resonant frequency \cite{Chen2018a,Maity2020}.
+However, though device fabrication processes and frequency tuning result in some more complexity in experiments, controlling the orbital state using phonons is still promising.
+Since the mode volume of the phononic resonator can be designed to be several orders of magnitude smaller than that of typical microwave resonators \cite{Neuman2021,Kim2023}, the single-phonon coupling can exceed 1 MHz without the use of extremely close proximity electrodes as mentioned above, allowing to reach the strong coupling regime with maintaining both microwave and optical access.